Al Do' El Shared

 Al Do' El Shared (الضوء الشارد) is an Egyptian TV series that was aired during 1998.
 It starred Mamdouh Abdel-Aleem, Samiha Ayoub, Mohamed Riad, Youssef Shaaban, Rania Farid Shawqi, and began production in January 1998.

 Plot

-The story tells that there was a man named Abdel-Ghafoor Al-Barai, who was poor and poor, so he was appointed to a merchant of khorda and earned from him the craft and excelled in the field of khorda.
+The story tells that there was a man named Abdel-Ghafoor Al-Barai, who was poor, so he was appointed to a merchant of khorda and earned from him the craft and excelled in the field of khorda.
 He got married, and his wife gave birth to four daughters and a son named Abdul-Wahhab.
 From divorce, he returned to his mother and father, he was very happy, so he married his aunt's daughter, and he lived his life happily, and they lived in hibernation and vegetation.